Vis4Sense/student-projects/2023-2024/readme.md

 Rachana
 1. progress: finished the presentation
 2. questions
-3. next step: start working on finetuning models
+3. next step: start working on finetuning models or implement something simple for a prototype

 Hongye
 1. progress